srp33/WishBuilder/README.md

 2. Send an email to me indicating which issue you would like to work on.

-3. Clone the WishBuilder git repository:
+3. At the command line on the Supercomputer, clone the WishBuilder git repository:

   ```
   git clone https://github.com/srp33/WishBuilder.git